gripableteam/gripable-play-unity-docs/source/index.html.md

 # Accessing the Gripable Plugin

-The Gripable Plugin is statically accessed to retrieve the main ojects needed to interface with the Gripable Play device.
-At the moment the Gripable Plugin allows you to retrieve up to two available Gripable Play devices and the UDP Client Manager.
-The Gripable Plugin does not need any setup and can be called statically when needed.
+<code>Gripable</code> is a static class, accessed to retrieve the main ojects needed to interface with the Gripable Play device.
+Currently, The Gripable Plugin supports connection of up to two Play devices and the UDP Client Manager.

 ## Play1